Vladimir Petrov (diplomat): Intelligence career

 Petrov lived through the purges of Stalin under Yagoda, Yezhov, and Beria.
 Even though a great number of his friends, colleagues, and superiors were arrested and executed, Petrov escaped unscathed.

-Australia and defection
+Defection

-Having graduated from cipher clerk to full-fledged agent, Petrov was sent to Australia by the Russian Ministry of Internal Affairs (MVD) in 1951.
-His job there was to recruit spies and to keep watch on Soviet citizens, making sure that none of the Soviets abroad defected.
-Ironically, it was in Australia where events would occur which led to his own defection from the USSR.
-This came about through his association with Polish-born doctor and musician Michael Bialoguski, who played along in seeming to allow Petrov to recruit him to gather information, while at the same time reporting to Australian Security Intelligence Organisation on Petrov's activities.
+Petrov's defection came about through his association with Polish-born doctor and musician Michael Bialoguski, who played along in seeming to allow Petrov to recruit him to gather information, while at the same time reporting to Australian Security Intelligence Organisation on Petrov's activities.

 Petrov applied for political asylum in 1954, on the grounds that he could provide information regarding a Soviet spy ring operating out of the Soviet Embassy in Australia.
-Petrov states in his memoirs (ghost written by Michael Thwaites) that his reasoning for defecting lay not in an imminent fear of being executed, but in his disillusionment with the Soviet system and his own experiences and knowledge of the terror and human suffering inflicted on the Soviet people by their government.
-He witnessed the destruction of the Siberian village in which he was born, caused by forced collectivization and the famine which resulted.
+Petrov states in his memoirs that his reasoning for defecting lay not in an imminent fear of being executed, but in his disillusionment with the Soviet system and his own experiences and knowledge of the terror and human suffering inflicted on the Soviet people by their government, in particular during the forced collectivization of farms and the famine which resulted.